mfocchi/lab-docker/install_docker.md

   $ cd ~/.ssh/
   $ cat id_rsa.pub
   ```
   Copy the content of your public SSH into the box at the link before and press "New SSH key".
-You can now clone the  repositories with SSH.
+You can now clone the  repositories with SSH without having to issue the password every time (I suggest to do not set any passphrase).

 Installing NVIDIA drivers (optional)
 --------------